-- 8.4.2.
-Upon entering the installation, Permit Holders must proceed directly to the PRA sign-in station at Building 600. - 8.4.4.
-The following sign-in procedures must be observed by all Permit Holders: - a.
-Sign in and sign out using the logbook located at building 600 or via https://avon.isportsman.net. - b.
-Staff has the authority to refuse entry to any individual who cannot present proper identification and permit documentation.
-A vehicle decal alone does not grant access to USAF property. - c.
+8.4.2.
+Upon entering the installation, Permit Holders must proceed directly to the PRA sign-in station at Building 600.

+8.4.
+The following sign-in procedures must be observed by all Permit Holders:

+a.
+Sign in and sign out using the logbook located at Building 600.

+b.
+Staff have the authority to refuse entry to any individual who cannot present proper identification and permit documentation.
+A vehicle decal alone does not grant access to U.S. Air Force property.

+c.
 Permit Holders shall review the Management Unit Board at the sign-in station.
 This Board identifies which Management Units and Campgrounds are open for public access, as well as any Management Units and/or campgrounds closed by administrative action.
-This Board is the only official open/closure listing and should be reviewed upon every entry. - d.
+This Board is the only official open/closure listing and should be reviewed upon every entry.

+d.
 As updates to the military range schedules can occur within 24hrs, it is the Permit Holder's responsibility to check the Management Unit status each day.
-This can be done at the time of sign-in or reviewing schedule at the information kiosks at Willingham and Morgan Hole, and Austin Hammock Campgrounds. - 8.4.5.
-Permit Holders who fail to sign in or out are subject to having their recreational privileges revoked. - 8.4.6.
-Except on a closing night, Permit holders who exit the installation after the posted gate closure time are required to sign out via email to apafroutdoorrec@gmail.com.
-Permit holders shall include their name and Permit number and the name and permit numbers of any other permit holders riding with them. - 8.4.7.
+This can be done at the time of sign-in or reviewing schedule at the information kiosks at Willingham and Morgan Hole, and Austin Hammock Campgrounds.
+Up-to-date scheduling information is available on the Avon Park AFR Outdoor Recreation app or at https://avon.isportsman.net/info.aspx.

+8.4.5.
+Permit Holders who fail to sign in or out are subject to having their recreational privileges revoked.

+8.4.6.
 All Permit Holders shall be signed out and off the installation by the posted gate closure time on a closing night, regardless of their activities at that time.
-Repeated tardiness may be subject to suspension of recreation privileges. - 8.4.8.
+Repeated tardiness may be subject to suspension of recreation privileges.

+8.4.7.
 Access for recreational activities is always subject to limitations based on the military mission and hunting season.
-As such, public access may or may not be permitted at any time or as authorized by the Installation Commander. - 8.4.9.
-Should Permit Holders hear three blasts from an air horn while on the installation they shall cease all other activities and return to your vehicle immediately.
-Updated information will be posted at the information kiosks at Building 600, Morgan Hole, Willingham, and Austin Hammock Campgrounds. - 8.4.10.
-Permit Holders shall park their vehicles on the same side of the road as the Management Unit they are entering.
+As such, public access may or may not be permitted at any time or as authorized by the Installation Commander.
+The Weekend Recreation Schedule may be adjusted in response to canceled military activities within 24 hours, based on the availability of staff and/or volunteers.

-- 8.4.11.
+8.4.8.
 If someone needs to contact a Permit Holder in case of an emergency off installation, they may call the Outdoor Recreation Office at (863) 449-0138 or (863) 449-7913.
-They must have the following information available: permit number, type of vehicle, tag number and campground being used so that staff may locate the permit holder. - 8.4.12.
+They must have the following information available: permit number, type of vehicle, tag number and campground being used so that staff may locate the permit holder.

+8.4.9.
 In the event of a medical emergency on the installation, Permit Holders shall call 911 and then notify Outdoor Recreation immediately.
-Rescue Ops emergency phone number is (863) 452-4117. - 8.4.13.
+The Rescue Ops emergency phone number is (863) 452-4117.

+8.4.10.
 For any non-medical emergency issues, call the Outdoor Recreation Office at (863) 449-7913 during posted office hours.
 For issues after hours, call (863) 449-0138 or Rescue Ops at the non-emergency phone number: (863) 452-4225.

-8.4.14 PRA Specific Access Procedures
+8.4.11 PRA Specific Access Procedures

+8.4.11.1.
 Permit Holders may launch and land boats at the Kissimmee River boat ramp only after being signed in at the Outdoor Recreation Office.
-Mooring boats is prohibited outside of the designated boundaries of Fort Kissimmee Campground and Fort Kissimmee Cemetery.
+Mooring boats are prohibited outside of the designated boundaries of Fort Kissimmee Campground and Fort Kissimmee Cemetery.

-8.4.15 MRA Specific Access Procedures
+8.4.12 MRA Specific Access Procedures